johnbender/cv/README.md

 ## Build Instructions

-This CV is built using the TeX Live included as a package on Ubuntu.
-Assuming some LaTeX distrubution is installed with `pdflatex`.
+This CV is built using the TeX Live LaTex distribution from the `indicium_vitae` yaml file.
+Assuming Ruby, `rake`, and `pdflatex` are in the execution path:

+    $ rake pdf

+Or if you just want to view the TeX output:

-    $ pdflatex resume.tex
+    $ rake tex

-    $ evince resume.pdf # or `open resume.pdf`
+Soon there will also be HTML output driven by the same data.